fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     ~200.000 years ago: Modern Homo-Sapiens appeared.
 Scientific Adam and mithochondrial Eve is estimated by geneologists 140-200k years ago.
     Evolution changed the shape of all animals on Earth but Adam and Eve were created by Allah directly. and after the first humans Adam and Eve were created, evolution continued to affect them because it is in their genes.
 Humans have bodies of Homo-Sapiens but not only the body defines a human.

-Before 19th centure there was a scientific consensus that the Universe 🌌 is static.
+Before 19th century there was a scientific consensus that the Universe 🌌 is static.
 But after Einstein's Theory of Relativity, science stated that the Universe is expanding.
 So, until 19XX science contradicted the Quran.
 100 years ago, the world’s best scientific minds thought that the universe had always existed.
 Since it always existed, it didn’t need a Creator.

 Einstein changed all that.